gbene/HighSeas.jl/README.md

 If you use this code please cite our work!

-Benedetti, G., Heimisson, E. R. (2026, in preparation). _HighSeas.jl Accelerating rate and state simulations with GPUs_
+Benedetti, G., Heimisson, E. R. (2026, in review). _HighSeas.jl Accelerating rate and state simulations with GPUs_

 # Acknowledgments